ml6team/fondant/docs/dataset.md

     When using other runners you will need to make sure that your new environment has access to:

-    - The base path of your pipeline (as mentioned above)
+    - The working directory of your workflow (as mentioned above)
     - The images used in your pipeline (make sure you have access to the registries where the images are stored)